Biden pitching partnership after tough stretch with allies

 Biden has faced resistance -- and, at moments, outright anger -- from allies when the White House has moved on important global decisions with what some deemed insufficient consultation.

-France was livid about the submarine deal, which was designed to bolster Australian efforts to keep tabs on China’s military in the Pacific but undercuts a nearly $100 billion deal for a fleet of a dozen submarines built by a French contractor.
+France was livid about the submarine deal, which was designed to bolster Australian efforts to keep tabs on China’s military in the Pacific but undercuts a deal worth at least $66 billion for a fleet of a dozen submarines built by a French contractor.

-“It was really a stab in the back,” he said.
+“It was really a stab in the back,” Le Drian said.
 “It looks a lot like what Trump did.”

 Biden administration and Australian officials say that France was aware of their plans, and the White House promised to “continue to be engaged in the coming days to resolve our differences.”